IsaacMorris1980/appLauncher/README.md

 # UWP-App-Launcher
 The whole point of this project is to provide the best traditional home screen experience as possible for Windows 10 devices.
-Also, some people despise Live Tiles so this is an alternative for them.
+Some people hate Live Tiles so this is an alternative for them.
 Also, apps seem to load faster when opened with this launcher 😊.

 ![alt text](https://github.com/colinkiama/UWP-App-Launcher/blob/master/appLauncherDemo.gif "Logo Title Text 1")